Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Problem Setup

-Without having access to the system parameters $A$ and $B$, we are interested in designing linear feedback gains with a desired sparsity pattern using measurements from the system in \eqref{eq:dynamics_N_agents}.
-Of particular interest in this work are the structured feedback gains based on the underlying communication network.
-Given an initial condition $\hat{\mathbf{x}}_0$, the distributed (structured) optimal control problem is posed in the form of,
+Without having access to the system parameters $A$ and $B$, we are interested in designing linear feedback gains, consistent with the desired sparsity pattern induced by the network, using data generated by~\eqref{eq:dynamics_N_agents}.
+More precisely, given an initial condition $\hat{\mathbf{x}}_1$, the distributed (structured) optimal control problem assumes the form,